zain18jan2000/Face-Recognition-based-Attendance-System/README.md

-# Face-Recognization-based-Attendance-System
+# Face-Recognition-based-Attendance-System
 A real time implementation of Attendance System in python.

 <h1>Pre-requisites</h1>
-To understand the implentation of Facial recognization based Attendance System you  must have, <br>
+To understand the implentation of Facial recognition based Attendance System you  must have, <br>
 – Basic understanding of Image Classification<br>
 – Knowledge of Python and Deep Learning<br>
 <br>